 When she is not doing philosophy, she sings, she plays piano (whenever she finds one), and she reads novels.

-Jaakko Hirvelä is a postdoctoral researcher at the University of Helsinki and will be joining the project in the fall of 2018.
+Jaakko Hirvelä is a postdoctoral researcher at the University of Helsinki and joined the project in the fall of 2018.
 He gained his PhD from the University of Helsinki in March 2018.
 He specializes in epistemology but his philosophical interests are broad, ranging from philosophy of mind to meta-ethics.
 At the moment he is working on the nature of epistemic competences.

 When he is not doing philosophy he spends time with his daughter, brews beer, practices historical European martial arts and enjoys the Finnish nature.